andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

    ![](assets/microsoft-dynamics-crm-installation-guide-8a.png)

 Clicking the Bizible Product Card will show you all of your Bizible instance(s).
 By default, each Bizible Instance has its own profile, called 'Bizible'.
-Any Admins or Users added to this or any other profile within this instance will be able to log-in to Bizible.
+Any Admins or Users added to this or any other profile within this instance will be able to log in to Bizible.

    ![](assets/microsoft-dynamics-crm-installation-guide-8b.png)

 No action is required to create a new profile or setup anything specific within the Bizible Product instance(s).

-To begin adding users who can access Bizible, please refer to the section below 'Adding Bizible Admins and Bizible Users'.
+To begin adding users who can access Bizible, please refer to the [Adding Bizible Admins and Bizible Users](#adding-bizible-admins-and-bizible-users) section below.

 **Setting up User Groups in the Adobe Admin Console**